We spent the Christmas/New Years holidays at the boat so that is the beginning of the 2010 updates.

 Sea Otter cove has a mushy walk out to Lawry Bay on the north west corner of the bay.
 Wear you gum boots @ make a LOT of noise.
 Bear sign everywhere.

 Now, Quatsino.
 We spent a week there.
 WONDERFUL!
-Winter Harbour had showers: use the one on the right & you can both shower.
+Winter Harbour had showerss Use the one on the right & you can both shower.
 It goes a little cold, BUT it comes back.
 Wash/ dry 4$.
-Can get rid of garbage, bottles, etc. ALSO: had a boardwalk that was fun.
+Can get rid of garbage, bottles, etc. The place has a boardwalk that was fun.
 ALSO we heard there was a hike out back of town to some old growth.
 Just ask the Wharfinger Bob, or Micky, his helper.
 Micky said there's a tree almost 30 feet around.
 We sailed all the way up to the Quatsino Narrows.
 It was a great day.
 WHALES!
-Varney Bay - YOU MUST!
+Varney Bay YOU MUST!
 Take your dinghy up the Marble River at high tide.
 Coal Harbour: you can take a bus to Port Hardy from the store @ 9 & 3.
 We have an antenna & got internet at anchor there.
 It was interesting walking around.
 The whale jaw bone is up by the fire station.
 HUGE.
 They've had a lot of cougars IN TOWN.
 One was shot the day we were there since it had been on someone's porch after their cat that morning!
 NOW the best part: Holberg Inlet & the Scarlet Ibis Pub.
 Don't be afraid of the float/ dock.
 Just be creative.
 The Pub - WOW, I had Spinach Pie, Carl fish n' chips.
 The food is amazing!
 It's all made from scratch.
 Then we sailed almost all the way back down the inlet!
 We stayed with someone we met in Coal Harbour at Hecate Cove.
 Pretty calm & quiet.

 Once around the Brooks, people.
 If you can, DON'T stay at Columbia cove.
 Lots of People.
 Althou' we hear there's a good beach walk. & it blew like stink in there.
 Rotten.
 The Busnby's are busy.
 We stayed way up the Ououkinish on the Power river.
 Windy, but we were alone.
 There's a huge eagle nest at the top of the inlet.